Mathephor-CeJi/mathephor-ceji.github.io/README.md

 My email is sms-jice AT pku DOT edu DOT cn.

+My name in Chinese characther is 季策.
 For non-native speakers in Chinese: Please feel OK to pronounce my name as you believe how it should be pronounced :)

 last update: October 29, 2023.